calcium and vitamin d tablets

 The NHMRC 2017 Nutrient Reference Values recommend 1,000mg of calcium daily for Australian adults under 50, rising to 1,300mg for women over 50 and all adults over 70 — the life stages at which bone resorption rates accelerate and the skeletal buffer is being drawn down most rapidly.
 Meeting these targets through diet alone is achievable in principle but difficult in practice, particularly for the significant proportion of Australian adults who avoid or limit dairy, have lactose intolerance, or follow plant-based dietary patterns.

 A 200ml glass of full-fat dairy milk provides approximately 240mg of calcium.
 A 150g tub of Greek yoghurt provides approximately 200mg.
 Half a cup of firm tofu set with calcium sulphate provides approximately 250mg.
 One hundred grams of canned salmon with bones provides approximately 200mg.
-Reaching 1,000mg through these sources alone requires consistent, deliberate dietary planning — and even when achieved on paper, the bioavailability of dietary calcium is significantly affected by two dietary compounds that are concentrated in many of the plant foods that appear most prominently in healthy Australian diets.
+Reaching 1,000mg through these sources alone requires consistent, deliberate dietary planning — and even when achieved on paper, the bioavailability of dietary calcium is significantly affected by two dietary compounds concentrated in many of the plant foods that appear most prominently in healthy Australian diets.

 Oxalates and Phytates: The Hidden Calcium Inhibitors

 Oxalic acid, found at high concentrations in spinach, silver beet, and beetroot greens, binds calcium in the intestinal lumen to form insoluble calcium oxalate.
 This compound cannot be absorbed and is excreted.
 The bioavailability of calcium from raw spinach is estimated at less than 5 percent, compared to approximately 32 percent from dairy milk and approximately 21 percent from fortified soy milk.
-Phytic acid, concentrated in whole grains, legumes, and seeds, similarly binds calcium (and zinc and iron) in the gut, reducing its absorption.
+Phytic acid, concentrated in whole grains, legumes, and seeds, similarly chelates calcium (and zinc and iron) in the gut, reducing absorption.
 These anti-nutrient effects are partially mitigated by cooking, soaking, fermenting, and sprouting — but not eliminated.
 The practical consequence is that plant-rich diets, while providing calcium on a food composition label, deliver substantially less bioavailable calcium to the bloodstream than the label figures suggest.
-High-quality calcium and vitamin D tablets provide calcium in standardised forms — primarily calcium carbonate (best absorbed with food) or calcium citrate (absorbed without food, preferable for those with reduced stomach acid) — that are not subject to the oxalate and phytate interference that reduces dietary calcium bioavailability from plant sources.
+Quality calcium and vitamin D tablets provide calcium in standardised forms — primarily calcium carbonate (best absorbed with food) or calcium citrate (absorbed without food, preferable for those with reduced stomach acid) — that are not subject to the oxalate and phytate interference that reduces dietary calcium bioavailability from plant sources.

 Calcium Absorption Efficiency and the Case for Divided Dosing

 The intestinal active transport mechanism for calcium operates with declining efficiency at higher single doses.
 Research consistently shows that calcium absorption is maximised at doses of 500mg or less per ingestion event — above this threshold, the saturable transport system is overwhelmed and an increasing proportion of the ingested dose relies on the far less efficient passive diffusion pathway.
 For individuals targeting 1,000 to 1,300mg daily from supplemental sources, splitting the dose into two ingestion events separated by several hours yields meaningfully higher absorbed calcium compared to a single large-dose supplement.
-This is a practical optimisation with direct relevance to anyone selecting calcium and vitamin D tablets: a single 1,200mg calcium tablet taken at breakfast is likely to deliver less absorbed calcium than two 600mg doses taken with breakfast and dinner respectively.
+This is a practical optimisation directly relevant to anyone selecting calcium and vitamin D tablets: a single 1,200mg calcium tablet taken at breakfast is likely to deliver less absorbed calcium than two 600mg doses taken with breakfast and dinner respectively.

 The Calcium-Magnesium Competitive Interaction